ZAMAR CLASSICAL FUSION

 Sunday 27 May 15:00

 Zamar has been enticing audiences with their passionate and highly entertaining performances for more than a decade.
 For the Classics for All Festival they take concert-goers on a tour around the world, visiting many different countries through well-known light classical music by composers such as Bach, Mozart, Jenkins, Kachaturian, Massenet, Vivaldi and Lehar and others.
 With Veronica Bell (violin), Monika Stuchlik (accordion), Ronald Siegelaar (djembe & percussion), Heini Jack (bass) and Philip Vermeulen (guitar).
-SEE BIOGRAPHIES BELOW
+SEE PROGRAMME AND BIOGRAPHIES BELOW

 Heini Jack (bassist)